KPLauritzen/kplauritzen.github.io/_posts/2021-08-11-convert-dataclasss-np-array.md

----
-layout: post
-title: "Converting between custom dataclasses and numpy arrays"
+# Converting between custom dataclasses and numpy arrays
----

 `TL;DR`: Implement `__array__()`, `__len__()` and `__getitem__()` methods on your `dataclass`.
 See [the final section](#the-real-solution) for a working example.